 This toolkit provides tools and guidance to help AHEC staff plan and host a continuing education event for health professionals on the needs of veterans, National Guard, Reservists, and their families who may be coping with post deployment mental and behavioral health issues and are seeking health care in the civilian sector.
 Toolkit >

-For all AHEC staff.
-Webinars focus on the mental/behavioral health needs of veterans, service members, and their families, including issues related to post traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
-The series will create a learning community among AHEC staff and give them an understanding of issues unique to those who are or have been in the military and the clinical aspects of disorders that may occur after deployment.
+Webinars offered in 2012 and 2013 focused on the mental/behavioral health needs of veterans, service members, and their families, including issues related to post traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
+The series created a learning community among AHEC staff and gave them an understanding of issues unique to those who are or have been in the military and the clinical aspects of disorders that may occur after deployment.

 Train the Trainer Workshop Summary (PDF - 615 KB)